 Although engrXiv is part of the Open Science Framework Preprints service, we host academic research at a number of stages in the research process:

 engrXiv is happy to accept non-English articles.
 We would request that you post with an English title and abstract.
-You might also consider adding an English version of the article on the paper’s project page (see Other Materials).
-To that end, authors for articles where the primary language is English can also upload versions in other languages to the paper’s project page.
+If you need assistance with producing an English title and abstract, please email email@example.com and we will do our best to help with translation.
+You might also consider adding an English version of the article on the paper’s project page (see Other Materials), if available.
+To that end, authors for articles where the primary language is English are also encouraged to upload non-English versions to the paper’s project page.

 Every paper on engrXiv is automatically associated with a Project on the Open Science Framework platform.
 Researchers can attach data, code, or other research materials to their papers by including them in the associated project.
 We also encourage sharing data and code on the Open Science Framework in the spirit of openness and transparency.
 These other materials could also include article versions in other languages or a simplified version for greater public consumption.

 When you upload your article, you are given the option to license it.
 Although you’re not required to license your preprint, doing so provides a means for you to communicate how you would like others to use your work.
 The current licenses available on engrXiv are CC0 1.0 Universal and CC BY Attribution 4.0 International.
 These are open licenses.
 If you’re going to share supplemental data and/or code, OSF Projects can be licensed separately from the preprints.
 Additional licenses are available on projects.
 For more information about licenses, see further info from Creative Commons.